8.0 Other information and requirements

 8.1 Household information

-The Occupant is responsible to ensure that their file is up to date by providing the Housing Services Centre (HSC) with changes to their rank, unit, household size, phone numbers and email addresses of all adult Occupants and all changes of household members (dependents, extended family and any other persons occupying the residential housing unit (RHU)) by completing the online Household information update form.
+The Occupant is responsible for ensuring their file is up to date by informing the housing services centre (HSC) of any changes to their rank, unit, household size, and the phone numbers and email addresses of all adult household members.
+The Occupant must also report any changes to household members (including dependants, extended family members, or any other persons occupying the residential housing unit (RHU)) by completing the appropriate online form.

 8.2 Inter-residential housing unit moves

-The Canadian Forces Housing Agency (CFHA) may permit inter-RHU moves requested by the Occupant for the following reasons:
+The Canadian Forces Housing Agency (CFHA) may permit inter-RHU moves requested by the Occupant under the following conditions:

 8.3 Domestic pets

 Occupants may keep certain pets on the premises, however, CFHA will limit the type and number of pets permitted.
-If you are a pet owner or would like to adopt a pet, please refer to the Annex B - Responsible Pet Ownership – Residential Housing Units of the DND Living Accommodations Instruction for more details.
+If you are a pet owner or would like to adopt a pet, please refer to the Annex B - Responsible Pet Ownership – Residential Housing Units of the Department of National Defence (DND) Living Accommodations Instruction for more details.

 8.4 Pest management